Robots to Explore the Moon: Russian Scientists Propose Concept for Lunar Research

 This approach is more efficient and cheaper than manned missions

 The plan includes several stages, each involving specialized robots to perform specific tasks in exploring the lunar surface.
 The first step is to send a heavy rover weighing over a ton to the Moon.
-This vehicle will be able to travel distances of up to 500 kilometers, conduct research, and collect soil samples.
+This device will be able to travel distances of up to 500 kilometers, conduct research, and collect soil samples.

 Evgeny Slyuta, Head of the Laboratory of Geochemistry of the Moon and Planets at GEOKHI RAS